Scientific diving: Europe

-The European Scientific Diver (ESD) – A diver competent to perform as a member of a scientific diving team.

-The Advanced European Scientific Diver (AESD) – A diver competent to organise a scientific diving team.

 This competence may be gained either through a formal training program, by in the field training and experience under appropriate supervision, or by a combination of these methods.
 These standards specify the minimum basic training and competence for scientific divers, and do not consider any speciality skill requirements by employers.
 Further training for job-specific competence is additional to the basic competence implied by the registration.

 All member countries of the European Union are expected in terms of directive EEC 92/51 to recognise one or both of these training levels.
 An applicant who satisfies the requirements will be issued with either an ESD or an AESD certificate that is valid for five years, and must be renewed every five years by application to the issuing authority.
 The certificate holders must comply with all national and local rules regarding medical fitness, workplace safety, insurance, and limitations on scientific diving activities when engaged in scientific diving in a host member country.
 The certificate only indicates previously assessed competence to the training level, and not the current level of competence.